wynand1004/SimplePythonGameLibrary/README.md

  - Cross-platform (Linux, Mac, and Windows)

 ## Getting Started
 Download the repository to your computer.
 There are 2 demo files, SPGL_Demo.py which is a simple game using primitives (squares, triangles, arrows, and circles).
 Use the arrow keys to control the player.
-There is also SPGL_Minimal_Example.py which contains a simple game framework which will create a window - use this as the basis of your own programs. **Note:** I used tabs, not spaces.
+There is also SPGL_Minimal_Example.py which contains a simple game framework which will create a window - use this as the basis of your own programs.

 ## Performance

-I have tested this on Linux and Windows only at this point.
-I know from experience that the turtle module on Mac is slower.
 On my Linux machine, I can easily get 100 sprites moving around the screen at 30 frames per second.
-See the SPGL_Demo.py program for an example.
+See the [SPGL_Demo2.py](https://github.com/wynand1004/SPGL/blob/master/SPGL_Demo2.py) program for an example.

 ## Known Issues